 After all of the time and effort you put into achieving your Master's degree, it is time to meet the people we serve, they need you.

-The Case Manager/Critical Intervention Specialist (CIS) manages a caseload of clients that are referred to us by the North Bay Regional Center (NBRC), covering Napa, Solano and Sonoma counties and participates in weekly Clinical and Administrative meetings at our Napa office.
+The Critical Intervention Specialist manages a caseload of clients that are referred to us by the North LA County Regional Center, covering throughout the San Fernando Valley counties and participates in weekly Clinical and administrative meetings at our office.

 Are you up for the challenge?